jamesnolanverran/dmap/readme.md

 - Hash collisions are handled by checking hashes first, then comparing keys directly.
 - By default, keys are copied.
 Keys larger than 8 bytes are heap-allocated and freed on deletion.
 - Users can opt to manage keys manually.
 In this case, dmap stores a pointer and optionally calls a user-supplied free_key function (set via `dmap_init`).
 - Custom hash and key comparison functions can also be supplied through dmap_init.
-This is strongly recommended for struct keys.
+This is generally required for struct keys due to padding etc.

 ---